Contact the Organisers of Whitby Hot Chocolate Festival

 We will only use your details to respond to your message.
 See our Privacy Notice below for more.

-Whitby Hot Chocolate Festival Customer Privacy Notice
+Whitby Hot Chocolate Festival Privacy Notice

 This privacy notice tells you what to expect us to do with your personal information.

-wdpchocfest1@outlook.com
+Email WDP1chocfest@outlook.com

-We collect or use the following personal information for answering your email and dealing with queries, complaints or claims:
+We collect or use the following personal information for dealing with queries, complaints or claims:

 Lawful bases and data protection rights